 Local Editing / Check-Out : Automatic uploads of changes saved to assets can be disabled in the status window.
 That way the user can continue working on files and saving changes and then, when they are ready, decide to upload all changes.

-Simplified Asset Status Window : The status window was simplified * Uploads tab now shows both individual assets, as well as folder / bulk uploads.
+Simplified Asset Status Window .
+The status window was simplified.
+The Uploads tab now shows both individual assets, as well as folder or bulk uploads.
 The previous Bulk Uploads tab was removed.

-Application Icon to Indicate Bulk Uploads : The application icon will indicate that a bulk upload is in progress by showing a "transfer" overlay.
+Application Icon to Indicate Bulk Uploads .
+The application icon indicates that a bulk upload is in progress by showing a "transfer" overlay.

 For detailed instructions, see Install and configure AEM desktop app .